harsha0p6300/Finance_Domain/README.md

 ---
 # Visualizations
 This section presents the key analyses and visualizations created during the project.
-Each chart is designed to highlight important trends, patterns, and insights from the datase
+Each chart is designed to highlight important trends, patterns, and insights from the dataset
+---

+## Total Funded Amount by month